For citing in the text, use the author-date format, for example:

 Online documents can take various forms; here is an example of a webpage:

 Surname, A. A., & Surname, B. B. (Publication date).
 Title of webpage.
 Title of website.
 URL

 The World Bank Group.
 (2018).
 What we do.
 The World Bank. https://www.worldbank.org/en/what-we-do

-To check out how to cite other online information sources, visti the Purdue OWL Electronic Sources section
+To check out how to cite other online information sources, visit the Purdue OWL Electronic Sources section